 The funds in the Australia Super account are invested in a range of different assets, including stocks, bonds, and property, and the account holder can choose how their money is invested.

-You are able to transfer your KiwiSaver into your Australian super fund.
-You are also able to withdraw some of your super funds to help you purchase your first home (read more below).
+You can transfer your KiwiSaver into your Australian super fund and withdraw some of it to help you purchase your first home (read more below).

 You should provide your tax file number (TFN) to your employer and super fund.
 If you don’t, your super fund may take extra tax out of your super contributions and will not be able to accept your personal contributions.